rhelmstedter/pybites-work/datetime-and-pytest/datetime-and-pytest.md

 And that&rsquo;s when it hit me.
 I had solved the problem without directly working on it.

-<a id="orgffdd87e"></a>
+<a id="org4595126"></a>

 # The Solution

-You may have noticed that in my test, I wrote `from birthday import build_birthday`.
+You may have noticed that in the test, I wrote `from birthday import build_birthday`.
 While it may be tempting to think that style of importing only looks at the one function, the entire `birthday.py` file is read and executed.
 So when I run `pytest`, my testing module reads and executes `datetime`, `unittest`, and `birthday`.
 And what do the final three lines of `birthday` do?

     birthday = build_birthday()
     paragraph = create_bd_paragraph(birthday)